 What do I need to open a bank account in the Spain?

-The documents and identification that you need to open a bank account in Spain depends on the type of account you wish to open, but have similar requirements.
+The documents and identification that you need to open a bank account in Spain depends on the type of account you wish to open, as well as the policy of the bank you choose.
+However, most have similar requirements.
 For a resident account, the following items are required:

 - A valid, current passport or national identity card if you’re an EU citizen.